MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/Universal-actions-for-adaptive-cards/Work-with-universal-actions-for-adaptive-cards.md

 # Work with universal actions for adaptive cards

-A universal actions for adaptive cards provides a way to generalize bots and the Bot Framework to implement adaptive card-based scenarios for both Teams and Outlook.
+Universal actions for adaptive cards provides a way to implement adaptive card-based scenarios for both Teams and Outlook.
 This document covers the following:

 * [Refresh model](#refresh-model)
 * [`adaptiveCard/action` invoke activity](#adaptivecardaction-invoke-activity)